I’ve recently seen a few professionals and some business people who’ve left their wealth building a little too late in life.

 When you chose to join us at Wealth Retreat this year who will your new peer group be?

-Firstly about 15% – 20% of the attendees have been before.
+Firstly this year it looks like around 20% of the attendees have been before.

 Some are coming for the second, third or fourth time.

 You may ask why do they come back if they are successful.
 I could say they are successful because they come back.

 The second group of attendees are high net worth individuals, property investors and business owners.